 “But bosses can pretty much do what they want, that’s what’s so sad”

-I don’t know what happened to the woman in the supermarket, and her boss, but I know that leaders that want to get results should pay heed to the impact they are having on people around them and include people all along the way.
+I don’t know what happened to the woman in the supermarket, or her boss, but I know that leaders that want to get results should pay heed to the impact they are having on people around them and include people all along the way.
 Otherwise they may end up with so much resistance that good results become impossible, and everyone loses out.

 Leadership stripped bare is quite simple: